Supply Chain Planning for the Holiday Shopping Season

 - Which areas are experiencing issues with delivery?
 Which ones aren’t?

 - Is there a need to increase delivery trucks to certain locations?

-As the global supply chain continues to be impacted by the coronavirus pandemic , it is important for businesses to be one-step ahead.
-Not only can supply chain managers use location intelligence to enhance supply chain analyses, but they can also improve the customer experience by understanding what consumers are interested in and where the demand is based on market trends.
+As the global supply chain continues to be impacted by the coronavirus pandemic and rising costs due to inflation, it is important for businesses to be one-step ahead.
+Not only can supply chain managers use location intelligence to enrich supply chain analyses, but they can also improve the customer experience by understanding what consumers are interested in and where the demand is based on market trends.